A blog about living with ALS - and more

 I’m sure that I would not have planned my funeral in mid life if I didn’t have a terminal illness.
 It’s just like making a will.
 Few people do it before they reach their golden years.
 But as my friend Lisa Booth, a stage four cancer survivor, said when I asked her for advice about telling my kids that I have a terminal illness, “all we really have is today.”
 Every time I hear about a fatal car accident or a mass shooting, I hear her words.

 While the Duke was enthusiastic about planning his funeral, Queen Elizabeth felt the opposite about planning hers.
 She told the Duke to stop talking about it because, “it’s too sad.”
-I don’t know if that feeling is what stops more people from doing estate planning, but I would argue that for those of us who are not royalty, failing to do so will be much sadder for those you leave behind.
+I don’t know if that feeling is what stops more people from doing estate planning, but I would argue that for those of us who are not royalty, failing to do so will be much sadder for those we leave behind.

 I recommend the site Get Your Shit Together – for advice on what to gather in the event of your death to make it as easy as possible for your loved ones.The woman who created the website, her husband died in a bicycle accident and had not prepared for this eventually.
 She‘s a reluctant expert.